mvenkatadry-debug/github-actions-course-resources/gitnotes.md

 to go to a particular branch
 #git branch branchname
 so #git branch - This will show the current branch with astreick
+#git checkout branchname - this will take you to the particulzar branch